mw-orcl/exacc-provision/create-vm-cluster-network/create-vm-cluster-network.md

 ## Prerequisites

-- Provision the Exadata Cloud@Customer System
+- Provision the Exadata infrastructure and actived
-- Prepare a SSH Key pair

 ## Step 1.
 Create a VM Cluster Network